 Evidence has shown that light to moderate work can help to keep your horse’s joints more supple and less prone to stiffening up so it’s important to continue exercising your horse.
 If your horse is no longer able to be ridden it doesn’t mean to say you can exercise him still.
 Gentle pole work, a short lunge, or even leading your horse on a walk will all help to keep his joints healthy.
 If you’re still able to ride your horse then you could alternate brief rides with some light groundwork into to keep those joints working.

 Each horse is different and the level to which you can exercise him will differ from other horses so it’s important to listen to what he’s telling you.
-If he’s full of every then there’s no reason why you shouldn’t have a short canter, but if he’s dragging his heels so to speak, keep the exercise light.
+If he’s full of energy then there’s no reason why you shouldn’t have a short canter, but if he’s dragging his heels so to speak, keep the exercise light.

 In short, there’s no right or wrong age to retire a horse, instead, the horse’s physical health (and his ability), as well as veterinarian advice, should be taken into account.
 The single most important thing to remember though is don’t suddenly retire your horse, this is likely to cause joint stiffness but can also affect your horse’s mood and lead to depression.